 Dismantling, removal, and relocation of existing transit shelters (Scenario 1) and the placement of new shelters at new locations/bus stops that currently do not have transit shelters (Scenarios 2a and 2b) are prototypical construction scenarios.
-Each dismantling/removal of an existing shelter would be unique, and the construction needs would vary depending on several factors including, but not limited to, the condition of the shelter, the adjacent land uses, how busy the adjacent street is, the level of pedestrian traffic, and whether utilities need to be moved/abandoned.
-SC-TR-1 through SC-TR-9 would be followed.
+Each dismantling/ removal of an existing shelter would be unique, and the construction needs would vary depending on several factors including, but not limited to, the condition of the shelter, the adjacent land uses, how busy the adjacent street is, the level of pedestrian traffic, and whether utilities need to be moved/abandoned.
+PDF-TR-1 through PDF-TR-9 would be followed.
 The most conservative construction scenario of the transit shelters under STAP would occur over the first 3-year time span, from 2022-2024.
-Table 3 illustrates the anticipated improvements of the STAP during the first 3 years of the program.
+Table 3 illustrates the anticipated improvements of the STAP and other foreseeable projects during the first 3 years of the program.
+As shown, the project would lead to improvements at a maximum of approximately 6 to 7 sidewalk locations per day over a 3-year period.